mirkokiefer/diff-merge-patch/README.md

 #diff-merge-patch
 For sets, ordered lists and dictionaries this library gives you the following functions:

-- diff(old, new) - returns you all changes in new since old
+- diff(before, after) - returns you all changes in new since old
 - merge(diffs) - merges multiple diffs on the same base object identifying all conflicts
 - patch(old, diff) - patches an object using a (merged) diff